atilafassina/rosetta/README.md

+> ❗️ This project is heavily under development still.
+Not yet ready to be used.

+---

 This is an opinionated starter template for [Next.JS](https://github.com/zeit/next.js) projects that aim to have multi-language routes, plus other stack decisions to get you closer to the point of simply writing your app.

 > ❗️This project runs on a Custom Server until NextJS supports routes `Rewrite()` on stable releases.
 Using a Custom Server carries a series of tradeoffs that you must evaluate according to your project neccessities, **it is definitely not recommended for everyone**.